Xilinx/Vitis_Libraries/vision/docs/src/include/3Dpoint_api.rst

 Listed below are the deviations from the OpenCV:

 #.
 Output handling

    The output type of the OpenCV can be passed as argument.
-In the HLS implementation, output type will be always float type.
+In Vitis Vision implementation, output type will be always float type.

-   #. min disparity value
+#.
+Minimum disparity value

-   The min disparity value is computed inside the opencv kernel.In the HLS implementation, min disparity value will be computed in testbench and send as argument to kernel.
+   The min disparity value is computed inside the opencv kernel.
+In the HLS implementation, min disparity value will be computed in testbench and sent as argument to kernel.